Rachel-Tookey/RecordShop_Security_Project/README.md

 ### Further development:

 - Use JSON Web Tokens and encryption when sending calls to the "/purchase" endpoint to ensure security
+- Develop frontend through Thymeleaf template engine

 ### Developers + Github profiles: